mwaoh/TaskMate/README.md

 # TaskMate
-To do list app for your tasks
+Android app, To do list for your tasks